-Many bird owners find themselves struggling with this question: “Should I purchase outside bird cages or indoor bird cages?”
+Many bird owners find themselves struggling with this question: “Should I purchase an outside bird cage or an indoor bird cage?”
 There are advantages and disadvantages to both options.
 Things to consider include:

-When choosing flight cages for your parrots, it is really up to you concerning whether you prefer outside bird cages or indoor bird cages.
+When choosing flight cages for your parrots, it is really up to you whether you prefer bird cages indoors or outdoors.
 The important thing is that your bird is given a well-ventilated spacious bird cage to call home.

 For more information on bird cages click the links below: